 For the temporary investment of liquidity surpluses (with terms of generally up to 24 months), the Sub-Fund may invest in Bonds and Money Market Instruments admitted to the Triodos investment universe.
-The AIFM assesses the sustainability of these instruments based on their material contribution to at least one of the Triodos Transition Themes on the one hand and the Triodos Bank Minimum Standards on the other hand.
-More information on the Triodos Bank Minimum Standards can be found on https://www.triodos-im.com/binaries/content/assets/tim/tim/minimum-standards-and-exclusions.pdf.
+The AIFM assesses the sustainability of these instruments based on their material contribution to at least one of the Triodos Transitions on the one hand and the Triodos Bank Minimum Standards on the other hand.
+More information on the Triodos Bank Minimum Standards on the other hand.
+More information on the Triodos Bank Minimum Standards on the other hand.
+More information on the Triodos Bank Minimum Standards - im.com/binaries/content/assets/tim/tim/minimum-standards-and-exclusions.pdf.